San Luis Obispo, California: Notable ordinances

-In 1982, following public hearings, the City Council approved an ordinance forbidding the construction of "drive-through" businesses.
+In 1982, following public hearings, the city council approved an ordinance forbidding the construction of "drive-through" businesses.
 In-N-Out Burger opened a restaurant in the nearby town of Atascadero because of the ban.
 In 2008 the City Council voted 3–2 to keep the ban.

 In April 2010, an "unruly gathering" ordinance passed with a vote of 4–1.
-This ordinance poses a fine of $700 for the hosts of gatherings with more than 20 people on private property which create a substantial disturbance in a significant amount of the neighborhood.
+This ordinance poses a fine of $700 for the hosts of gatherings with more than 20 people on private property that create a substantial disturbance in a significant amount of the neighborhood.
 Unlawful conduct includes excessive noise; public drunkenness; serving alcohol to minors; fighting; urinating in public; crowds overflowing into yards, sidewalks, or streets; or similar unlawful behaviors.